 This is the “sweet” song I always hope for on an album.
 Your girl is a hopeless romantic and loves this stuff what can I say.
 She said this isn’t meant to be a song about what she doesn’t have.
 But rather what she wants in a future relationship.
 This is what she wants to mean to someone one day and I love that.

-The beginning of the song and bridge of the song have the banjo at the forefront for a lighter feeling and that remains throughout the song.
+The beginning of the song and bridge of the song has the banjo at the forefront for a lighter feeling and that remains throughout the song.
 But of course with her guitar and drums kicking in throughout the rest of the song.
 And her guitar solo in the outro is what we love to hear.

 Favorite Line: “It’s gonna make you hate yourself / When you didn’t hate yourself at all / It’s gonna make you build a fortress / Where you never had a wall / It’s gonna make you question God / And wonder if he even cares / ‘Cause it’s so messed up, it’s so wrong / It’s just so unfair / And when you’re broken past the point / Of what a broken heart can take / The cracks’ll heal but you’ll always feel the break / And that’s what’s gonna make you”

-This is the other song on the album that is a heavier subject but without a fun a music sound.
+This is the other song on the album that is a heavier subject but without a fun music sound.
 It’s about her sexual assaults at 13 and 21.
 I don’t want to speak for her on this song so I figured I’d just include her quote on this song instead from Apple Music,

 “[Lindsay] decided I wanted to come forward with my story when I had gone to a place called Youth for Tomorrow.
 I went there three years ago to help them launch their music program, and it’s a campus that helps youth aged 12 to 18 who’ve been victims of sex trafficking and rape.
 I sat down at a conference table with 12 other little girls and I told them my story and then they went around and told theirs.
 The more I talked, the more they wanted to share, and it was just this incredible moment of showing up for each other and proving that we don’t need to fight all of our battles alone.
 We’re actually surrounded by a lot of people on this earth who are fighting similar things, and we just need to have the confidence to speak up about them, to find those people.”